achourihaithem/FIZZBUZZ/README.md

 * UI
     * This is the presentation layer.
 I have set up packages by feature here.
 This consists of the view related code.
 * DI
-    * This is where Dagger related code lives ,connected to the different layers of the application
+    * This is where Koin related code lives ,connected to the different layers of the application
 * Utils
     * This is where most extension functions and constants and some other utils functions exist.